qwertychouskie/TestOut-issues/Network Pro.md

 - 10.1.4: "such as a laptop or a wireless PDA."
 PDA?
 Sooooo old.

 - 10.4.6: "Two laptops..."
 This sentence is repeated twice.
+Also the "Spectrum Analysis and Channel Plan" section has a lot of redundancy.